sheagcraig/sheagcraig.github.io/about/index.md

 - SavingThrow (Look for and remove adware, based on community-curated definitions)
 - auto_logout (A more vigorous automatic logout feature for OS X labs)

-Also, I have some contributions to AutoPkg, and I'm working on RecipeRobot with the amazing @homebysix.

 ## Some Things I Like
 - Tacos
 - Coffee